Avatar Legends: The Fighting Game — Can It Bend the Future of Fighters?

 - Storage: 70 GB SSD

-Gameplay Mechanics & What Seems Unique
+Gameplay Mechanics & What Appears to be Unique

 Flow System & Movement Focus